Including Gender: An APS Guide to Gender Analysis and Gender Impact Assessment

 3.1 Completing a Gender Analysis Summary

-Gender analysis (refer to Part 2) captured in an NPP should also be applied and reflected in the Cabinet Submission.
+The gender analysis in the NPP should also be applied and reflected in the Cabinet Submission.
 The Gender Analysis Summary for a Cabinet Submission with multiple NPPs should reflect the analysis for the Cabinet Submission as a whole.

 When preparing a Gender Analysis Summary consider: